zowe/zowe-explorer-vscode/packages/zowe-explorer-ftp-extension/README.md

 1. Open the Zowe Explorer activity bar in VS Code to see its three explorer views (Data Sets, USS, and Jobs).
 2. Hover over **DATA SETS**, **USS**, or **JOBS**
-3. click the `+` icon and you will see your existing Zowe CLI FTP profiles listed in the drop-down to select.
+3. Click the `+` icon and you will see your existing Zowe CLI FTP profiles listed in the drop-down to select.
-4. Select your Zowe FTP profile and it will appear in the USS view.
+4. Select your Zowe FTP profile and it will appear in the view.
-5. Next to the profile in the view, click the Search icon next to your newly-added profile, and specify a USS path to list it.
+5. Next to the profile in the view, click the Search icon next to your newly-added profile, and specify a filter search to list items in the view.
-6. Try opening and saving files.
+6. Try opening, editing, and saving files.

 If you do not have an existing Zowe FTP profile, you can create one graphically with Zowe Explorer: